Ali-Said1/Bitboy/README.md

 ### Maze Game
 **Main Features and Challenges:**
 - Recursive Backtracker in ARM assembly.
-- Very limited stack size on the STM32F103 which lead us to use a custom-made more effiecient stack tailored for our use case.
+- Very limited stack size on the STM32F103 which lead us to use a custom-made more efficient stack tailored for our use case.

 ### Aim Trainer
 **Main Features and Challenges:**